-CPRA held a public solicitation from September 2018 – March 1, 2019 and a second public solicitation from October 2019 – February 14, 2020 for new project/project concept proposals to be included in the 2023 Coastal Master Plan.
-The solicitation emphasized projects that will continue to provide benefit in the face of sea level rise and subsidence without continued maintenance, those that make a contribution to maintaining estuarine gradients in future decades, and those that provide risk reduction at the community or regional scale.
-Proposals were accepted from any source, including academia, parishes, elected officials, agencies, NGOs, landowners, business/industry, and the general public.
-Projects that meet the screening criteria will be evaluated with updated models for the 2023 Coastal Master Plan.
+CPRA held an initial public solicitation from September 2018 – March 1, 2019 and a second public solicitation from October 2019 – February 14, 2020 for new project concepts to be considered for the 2023 Coastal Master Plan.
+Project concepts were requested that continue to provide benefits in the face of sea level rise and subsidence without continued maintenance, those that contribute to maintaining estuarine gradients in future decades, and those that provide risk reduction at the community or regional scale.
+Project concepts that met the screening criteria will be evaluated with updated models for the 2023 Coastal Master Plan.

 On October 17, 2018, CPRA hosted an informational webinar to review the details of the new project development solicitation.